International Campaign to Save the Monuments of Nubia: Jacqueline Kennedy gives her support

-While the United States supported in principle the efforts to save the monuments, the anti-communist orientated Eisenhower administration was opposed to providing any financial aid to Egypt due to that country's acceptance of Soviet assistance in the construction of the Aswan High Dam However that position began to change with the coming to power of the Kennedy administration, when Jacqueline Kennedy a few weeks after becoming First Lady wrote a long memo to her husband arguing that the Nubian monuments should be saved and that the United States should contribute.
-As a result of this lobbying together with that from Prince Sadruddin Aga Khan, John Brew and John Wilson from the University of Chicago and others the administration who were looking to improve relations with non-aligned countries and counter Soviet influence agreed to try and provide financial support.
-On 4 April 1969 Kennedy asked Congress to contribute an initial $4 million to the Nubian and was able to overcome tepid support from many congressmen to have it narrowly authorised.
+While the United States supported, in principle, the efforts to save the monuments, the anti-communist orientated Eisenhower administration was opposed to providing any financial aid to Egypt, due to that country's acceptance of Soviet assistance in the construction of the Aswan High Dam.
+However, that position began to change with the coming to power of the Kennedy administration.
+Jacqueline Kennedy, a few weeks after becoming First Lady, wrote a long memo to her husband, arguing that the Nubian monuments should be saved and that the United States should contribute.
+As a result of this lobbying, together with that from Prince Sadruddin Aga Khan, John Brew and John Wilson from the University of Chicago and others, the administration, who were looking to improve relations with non-aligned countries and counter Soviet influence, agreed to try and provide financial support.
+On 4 April 1961 Kennedy asked Congress to contribute an initial $4 million to the Nubian effort and was able to overcome tepid interest from many congressmen and even outright opposition from some to have it narrowly authorised.

-To increase public support for the saving of the monuments the Egyptian government agreed to 24 small treasures from Tutankhamun's tomb going on a 15-city tour in late 1961 in the United States.
-On 3 November 1961 Jacqueline Kennedy opened the first exhibition, which was held in the Art Gallery of Art in Washington.
-Although it was a huge cultural success the tour to UNESCO's disappointment didn't result in any additional private or government donations.
-In late 1962 UNESCO issued a final appeal for funding saying it needed funding in place by the spring of 1963 if it was to proceed with what was now the only option for saving Abu Simbel, which was to move it by cutting it into pieces.
-Initially in response only 20 counties made additional contributions.
+To further increase public support for the saving of the monuments, the Egyptian government agreed to 24 small treasures from Tutankhamun's tomb going on a 15-city tour in late 1961 in the United States.
+On 3 November 1961, Jacqueline Kennedy opened the first exhibition, which was held in the National Gallery of Art in Washington.
+Although it was a huge cultural success, the tour, to UNESCO's disappointment, did not result in any additional private or government donations.
+In late 1962, UNESCO issued a final appeal for funding saying it needed funding in place by the spring of 1963 if it was to proceed with what was now the only option for saving Abu Simbel, which was to be moved by cutting it into pieces.
+In response, only 20 countries initially made additional contributions.